liferay-search/liferay-docs/en/deployment/articles-dxp/08-lcs/01-intro.markdown

 [TOC levels=1-4]

-Liferay Connected Services (LCS) is a set of tools and services for managing and monitoring your @product@ instances.
+Liferay Connected Services (LCS) is a set of tools and services for managing and monitoring your @sharepoint@ instances.
 LCS can help you install fix packs, monitor your instances' performance, activate your instances, and help you manage your subscriptions.
 In other words, LCS is like a butler for the mansion that is
-@product@.
+@sharepoint@.
 It's like having a single butler that can serve several mansions at once!

 | **Note:** The following LCS features have been deprecated and removed in
 | March 2020: Page Analytics, Fix Pack Management, and Portal Properties.
 Please